-3. Proposer's view on why CMP280 would level the playing field

-The Workgroup noted that this proposed modification was intended to resolve a current defect.
-Whilst the group recognised that the SCR/TCR may consider this area and that industry needs to consider impacts post CMP280, the working group can only change the current CUSC baseline, while trying to remain aligned to the principles and direction of travel being highlighted by Ofgem.
+3. Proposer's view on why CMP280 would level the playing field industry needs to consider impacts post CMP280, the working group can only change the current CUSC baseline, while trying to remain aligned to the principles and direction of travel being highlighted by Ofgem.